-I receive a lot of emails from people that want to become freight brokers or freight agents and recently I was asked why I believe now is such a great time to get into the freight industry….so let me explain.
+I receive a lot of emails from people that are interested in the freight broker business and ask why believe now is such a good time to get become a freight broker….so let me explain.

 There are three primary reasons why demand is up today and the value that freight brokers can provide will only increase in years to come.